TheMetaphysicalCrook/ProgrammableWebSwartz2013/content/pages/7-building-for-freedom.md

 But only a completely asocial web application consists purely of software.
 The vast majority of them are interesting because they give you access to data contributed by other users as well.
 For example, the software that lets people edit web pages is just about the least interesting thing about Wikipedia.
 The reason the site is so popular is because so many people have put their accumulated knowledge into that software.

-Wikipedia has addressed this by going one step further—not only is the source code free, the data is too.
+Wikipedia has addressed this by going one step further — not only is the source code free, the data is too.
 Anyone can download a copy of the Wikipedia database (excluding users personal information) and start up their own copy of Wikipedia based on it.
 And then they can modify their copy of Wikipedia’s software to work however they please.

 It’s beautiful in theory, but in practice, of course, nobody does this.
 Even if your version of Wikipedia was full of fantastic new features, it would still be nearly impossible to get anyone to use it.
 People use Wikipedia because that’s where all the other people are; it’s practically impossible to get everyone to switch.